hamidhussein/RAG-Document-Assistant/readme.md

-# 100% Client-Side RAG Chatbot

-This project is a sophisticated, 100% client-side Retrieval-Augmented Generation (RAG) chatbot built with React and TypeScript.
-It supports multiple Large Language Models (including Google Gemini) and allows users to upload their own documents (PDFs or text files) to create a powerful, private, and context-aware chat experience.

-The entire application—from document parsing and chunking to the final LLM generation—runs in the browser, ensuring user data privacy and eliminating the need for a server-side backend.
+# KnowledgeMate – Your Private Document Assistant

+*A 100% client-side RAG chatbot to chat with your documents privately and securely.*

+KnowledgeMate is a powerful, privacy-first personal assistant for your documents.
+It's a Retrieval-Augmented Generation (RAG) chatbot that runs entirely in your web browser.
+You can upload your PDF or text files and ask questions about them using leading AI models like Google Gemini, without your sensitive data ever leaving your computer.

+This project is built for anyone who needs to quickly find information in their documents—researchers, students, and professionals—without compromising on privacy.

-## Key Features
+## 🚀 Key Features

+- **🔒 100% Private & Secure:** All document processing and AI interactions happen in your browser.
+Your files are never uploaded to a server.
-- **Multi-LLM Support:** Seamlessly switch between different AI providers (Google Gemini, Llama, OpenAI, Anthropic Claude) via the settings menu.
+- **🧠 Multi-LLM Support:** Seamlessly switch between Google Gemini, OpenAI (GPT-4o-mini), Llama 3 (via Groq), and Anthropic Claude.
-- **Dual Retrieval Modes:** Choose your retrieval strategy:
+- **🔍 Dual Retrieval Modes:**
-  - **TF-IDF (Fast):** A quick and efficient keyword-based search.
+  - **TF-IDF (Fast):** A rapid, keyword-based search for quick lookups.
-  - **Semantic (Accurate):** A more advanced search that understands the meaning behind your query, powered by an in-browser transformer model.
+  - **Semantic (Accurate):** An advanced search that understands the *meaning* of your query, powered by an in-browser transformer model.
-- **Robust Persistence with IndexedDB:** All documents are stored in the browser's IndexedDB, allowing for larger files and more persistent storage than standard `localStorage`.
-- **Advanced Document Management (CRUD):**
+- **📚 Full Document Control (CRUD):**
-  - **Upload with Duplicate Detection:** Upload multiple PDF or `.txt` files.
-The app hashes each file to prevent processing the same document twice.
-  - **View, Rename, Reprocess, Delete:** A clean sidebar lists all documents with real-time status indicators.
-You can rename files inline, re-process them with new settings, or delete them.
-- **Data Portability:**
+  - **Persistent Storage:** Uses IndexedDB to store your documents, so they're always there when you return.
+  - **Duplicate Detection:** Automatically prevents you from uploading the same file twice.
+  - **Manage Your Library:** Easily view, rename, re-process, and delete your documents.
-  - **Export/Import:** Easily export your entire document library to a JSON file and import it into another browser, making your knowledge base portable.
+- **🌐 Data Portability:** Export your entire document library to a single JSON file and import it on another device or browser.
-- **Conversational Memory:** The chatbot remembers the last few turns of the conversation to understand follow-up questions and provide more contextual responses.
+- **💬 Conversational Memory:** Remembers the last few messages to understand follow-up questions and provide context-aware answers.

-- **100% Client-Side RAG Pipeline:**
-  - **In-Browser Processing:** All document parsing, text chunking, and embedding generation happens directly on the client.
-- **Polished User Experience:**
-  - **Interactive Chat Interface:** An intuitive and clean chat window.
-  - **Asynchronous Operations:** File processing and AI responses happen in the background with clear loading indicators.
-  - **Responsive Design:** Built with Tailwind CSS for a seamless experience on any screen size.
+## ⚙️ How It Works: The RAG Pipeline

+KnowledgeMate uses a sophisticated RAG pipeline to provide accurate answers from your documents:

+1.  **Ingestion & Processing:** When you upload a file, its text is extracted and broken down into smaller, manageable chunks.
+2.  **Indexing (Embedding):** Depending on the selected mode, chunks are indexed either by their keywords (TF-IDF) or by their semantic meaning using an in-browser AI model (Semantic).
+3.  **Retrieval:** When you ask a question, the app finds the most relevant chunks from your documents.
+4.  **Augmented Generation:** The relevant chunks, your conversation history, and your question are combined into a detailed prompt, which is sent to the AI to generate a final, grounded answer.

-## Technology Stack
+## 🛠️ Technology Stack

 - **Frontend:** React, TypeScript, Tailwind CSS
+- **AI & ML (In-Browser):**
+    - **Semantic Search:** `@xenova/transformers.js`
-- **LLM Interaction:** `@google/genai` SDK, `fetch` API for other providers.
+    - **LLM Interaction:** `@google/genai` SDK & `fetch` API
-- **Semantic Search:** [Transformers.js](https://github.com/xenova/transformers.js) by Xenova.
+- **Document Handling:**
-- **Document Parsing:** [PDF.js](https://mozilla.github.io/pdf.js/) by Mozilla.
+    - **PDF Parsing:** PDF.js (by Mozilla)
-- **Client-Side Storage:** [localForage](https://github.com/localForage/localForage) (for a simple IndexedDB API).
+    - **Client-Side Storage:** `localforage` (for IndexedDB)
-- **Browser APIs:** `Web Crypto API` (for hashing), `localStorage` (for settings), `FileReader`, Drag and Drop.
+- **Browser APIs:** Web Crypto API, FileReader, Drag & Drop API

-## How the RAG Pipeline Works

-1.  **Ingestion & Hashing:** When a file is uploaded, a unique hash is generated from its content to prevent duplicates.
-Its raw text is extracted using PDF.js or the FileReader API.
-2.  **Chunking:** The text is divided into smaller, manageable, overlapping chunks.
-3.  **Embedding (Conditional):** If "Semantic" mode is enabled, the app uses Transformers.js to convert each chunk into a vector embedding directly in the browser.
-These embeddings are stored in IndexedDB.
-4.  **Storage:** The document, its processed chunks, and (if applicable) its embeddings are saved to IndexedDB.
-5.  **Retrieval:**
-    - **TF-IDF Mode:** When you ask a question, the app uses a TF-IDF algorithm to score and rank all document chunks based on keyword relevance.
-    - **Semantic Mode:** The app generates an embedding for your question and uses cosine similarity to find the most semantically similar text chunks from the stored embeddings.
-6.  **Generation:**
-    - The top-scoring chunks (the context), the recent conversation history, and your original question are combined into a carefully crafted prompt.
+## 🚀 Getting Started

+Getting started is simple, as there's no backend to set up.

+1.  **Download:** Download or clone this repository to your local machine.
+2.  **Open:** Open the `index.html` file directly in your web browser (e.g., Chrome, Firefox, Edge).
+3.  **Configure:**
+    - Click the **Settings** icon.
+    - Select your preferred AI Provider.
+    - Enter your API key.
+    - Click **Save**.
+4.  **Chat!** Upload your documents and start asking questions.

+## 🏛️ Architecture & Contributing

+- **Deep Dive:** For a detailed look at the project's architecture, components, and data flow, see [ARCHITECTURE.md](./ARCHITECTURE.md).
+- **Contribute:** We welcome contributions!
+Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) to learn how you can help.

+## 📜 License

-    - This prompt is sent to the selected LLM (e.g., Gemini).
+This project is licensed under the MIT License.
-    - The model generates a final, contextually grounded answer, which is displayed in the UI.